 This authorization level controls the guest experience in Microsoft Teams only.
-It's important to know that Teams guest access settings are applied across your entire tenant, and that guest access is turned off by default.
+It’s important to know that Teams guest access settings are applied across your entire tenant.

 To enable guest access at the Teams level:

-- Log in to your Microsoft 365 admin center and navigate to your Microsoft Teams admin center.
+- Log in to your Microsoft 365 admin center as a global or Teams admin.

-- Select Org-wide settings, then click on Guest access.
+- In the Microsoft Teams admin center, select Org-wide settings in the left navigation, then click on Guest access.

-- Toggle the Allow guest access in Teams switch to On, then click Save.
+- Ensure that Allow guest access in Teams is set to On, then click Save.